bduggan/raku-cache-dir/README.md

     method flush returns Mu

-Remove all keys from the cache.
+Remove all entries from the cache.

 method get-entries
 ------------------